nus-cs2103-AY2021S2/ip/docs/README.md

 ### Reminder

-Remember to always execute this command or else the task would not be saved!
+Remember to always execute this command after working on duke or else the task would not be saved!

 ## Task Features